-The history of the Kusanagi sword
+The History of the Kusanagi Sword

-The exchange of names of the Kusanagi sword
+The name change of the Kusanagi sword

 During the reign of the twelfth Emperor, Keikō, Ame-no-Murakumo-no-Tsurugi was given to a great warrior.
 This warrior's name was Yamato Takeru.
-The sword was presented to him as part of a pair of gifts given by his aunt, Yamatohime-no-mikoto.
+The sword was presented to him as part of a pair of gifts given to him by his aunt, Yamatohime-no-mikoto.

-Speculation about the kusanagi sword
+Speculations about the kusanagi sword

 Shinto priest Matsuoka Masanao claimed to have been one of several priests to have seen the sword.
 He stated:

-What is your theory about Kusanagi?
+What's your theory about Kusanagi?